 If a change will alter an objective, the scope of work, or the amount of Federal funds obligated, the CCI Entity will submit an amendment through GS and TRACS.
 The amendment should be similar in format and contain all the elements described in Section V.

-Amendments to the budget may change the proportional share of CCI funding for Participating States (e.g. MD contributed 10% of the original funding, but following the amendment MD is contributing 30% of total funding).
+Amendments to the budget may change the proportional share of CCI funding for Participating States (e.g., MD contributed 10% of the original funding, but following the amendment MD is contributing 30% of total funding).
 The Notices of Award and Subaward will describe the updated rates of participation for each State.
 All costs incurred after the effective date of the amendment will be allocated based on the new rate of participation.

 If there are any issues that would indicate the amendment should not be approved or that further engagement is needed, the Lead Region will contact the CCI Entity.